Feast your eyes on these uniquely beautiful indie games from E3

 It can be hard to really express a visual style in 3D, but I love what Ooblets is doing.
 Everything is delightfully awkward and cute, with a deliberate stiffness to it as well as a clear design.
 The unshaded polygons, careful lighting and modeling, it all creates a strange but compelling whole.
 The closest thing that I can think of to it is the Katamari Damacy series.

 I realize now, having written this, that I put “uniquely” beautiful in the headline and then cited similar looks or inspirations for all the games.
-But really, though they do take inspiration from others, they’re definitely all doing their own thing.
-(Really really, though, I just didn’t want to scroll up and change the headline.)
+But really, though, they do take inspiration from others, they’re definitely all doing their own thing.
+(Really, really, though, I just didn’t want to scroll up and change the headline.)

 There were plenty more striking games at the show — check your local indie games site to see what others have dug up!